Our Counselors

 I gravitate towards strengths-based, narrative, family systems, humanistic, and postmodern approaches, but I adapt therapy to meet the needs of the individual, couple, or family.
 I believe you know your story and/or struggles better than anyone and I provide the safe space for you to explore your experiences and challenge yourself to make the changes you desire.

-Rebecca Kreger
+Rebecca Kreger - MS, LPC, LPCC

 Pronouns: she/her/hers